 Although the FET model incorporated exactly the same K47 capsule as the original U47, the revised internal electronics, contributed to a darker sound signature in the Cardiod pattern compared either to the U47, M49 or the U87.
 Nevertheless, the U47 FET became a reliable “go to” workhorse microphone and it was highly regarded in high SPL settings whether in front of a kick drum, over the Timpani’s or in front of the bell on a French horn.

+It was a favourite of mine in front of the kick, on trumpet, trombone, upright bass and the low end of a grand piano, or on a vocal where a U47 or C12 is a bit bright, or you have an overly sibilant singer and don’t want to resort to an even darker dynamic or ribbon microphone.
 The U47fet was well regarded in its ability to handle extremely high sound-pressure levels.
 It can handle an SPL level of 147dB with the 10dB pad switched in.
 For, comparison a U47’s distortion will start to increase with levels above 120db.
 Although never as popular on vocals as the original U47…it sounds a little more “compressed” and has a slightly flatter response than the original 47 (which has a much broader 5dB presence boost) — the FET 47 was still quite usable in this role too, particularly for male vocals and speech.
 Its modest 2dB of presence boost between about 2 and 5 kHz is enough to aid clarity and intelligibility in a mix, while the gentle proximity boost adds a degree of body and warmth.
 (SOS July 2015).
+Here is the schematic of the U47fet courtesy of RecordingHacks

 Note: the 5 transistors are all dc coupled.
 C10 protects the output transformer from passing DC and R13 is providing negative feedback to the transistor circuit.
+T4 & T5 provide a class A/B NPN-PNP transistor output pair.
+A similar circuit is used in the output stage of the Neve 1081 modules.

 IS THERE AN ECONOMICAL ALTERNATIVE TO THE U47fet?
 DESIGNING THE CM47fet AND CM47fetCE